 Another unresolved issue is whether prices observed in an economy come from a set of complete markets which leave out no relevant goods and services.
 In a Coasean world it suffices to establish property rights.
-Agents will then find prices that maximize their welfare within the existing institutional context (other authors support this same idea56).
+Agents will then find prices that maximize their welfare within the existing institutional context.
 This may yield prices equal to zero for some goods, but only because those goods have no value under the current institutions.
 One may argue that ecosystem accounting and simulated exchange values are meaningless in this world, as there are observable market prices for all relevant goods and services, and all of them are, or should be, included in conventional SNA.